-Abstract- This paper investigates the role of IT governance and business-IT alignment in company divestment.
-Divestments are described as strategy's missing link.
-Divestment is commonly an affirmation of dynamic volatile internal or external business landscapes and the aspiration is consistently to bolster and underline the company's efficacy and performance.
-Divestiture will oblige enactment of the company business strategy and it thus includes a strategic proportion.
-Divestment can be a pertinent and lucrative strategy.
-The successful accomplishment of a divestiture is generally calculated by the dimension of accomplishment in realizing the elemental strategic goal that the company set out to achieve when adopting a divestment strategy.
-The paper will also highlight the relevance of Information Technology (IT) in a divestment levels and approaches to support the company's strategy and goals, even if it is a divestment strategy.
+- 8 This paper investigates the role of IT governance and business-IT alignment in company - 9 divestment.
+Divestments are described as strategy?s missing link.
+Divestment is commonly an - affirmation of dynamic volatile internal or external business landscapes and the aspiration is - consistently to bolster and underline the company?s efficacy and performance.
+Divestiture will - oblige enactment of the company business strategy and it thus includes a strategic proportion. - Divestment can be a pertinent and lucrative strategy.
+The successful accomplishment of a - divestiture is generally calculated by the dimension of accomplishment in realizing the - 15 elemental strategic goal that the company set out to achieve when adopting a divestment - strategy.
+The paper will also highlight the relevance of Information Technology (IT) in a - divestment strategy by discussing the habits of an effective IT governance model and the - business-IT alignment levels and approaches to support the company?s strategy and goals, - 19 even if it is a divestment strategy.

-Keywords: business strategy; divestment; IT alignment; IT governance.
+Index terms- business strategy; divestment; IT alignment; IT governance.